CongducPham/LowCostLoRaGw/Arduino/README.md

 		- but then, indicate both NwkSKey and AppSKey in `loraWAN_config.py`
 		- these keys can be found on your TTN account if you are using TTN LoRaWAN

-`Arduino_LoRa_temp` also shows a limited LoRaWAN support using our library.
+`Arduino_LoRa_temp` also shows a limited LoRaWAN support using our library (not LMIC, therefore DIO connection are not needed).
 You need to enable LoRaWAN features with the following define statements:

 	#define AES
 	#define LORAWAN